Difference Between Leasehold vs Freehold

 Conclusion

-Leasehold vs freehold ownership both is legal terms that describe the type of ownership of a property by the respective owner.
+However, Leasehold vs freehold ownership is a legal term that describes the type of ownership of a property by the respective owner.
 In leasehold ownership, the flat/home on the land is leased to the flat-owner for a certain tenor (lease period), but ownership of the land belongs to the original owner/freeholder.
-Generally, the lease tenor is 99 years and above in most cases.
-Freehold refers to ownership of both the property and the land on which the property has been built.
-Freehold ownership is relatively better in terms of clarity on ownership, flexibility in selling the property, and availing mortgage loans compared to leasehold ownership.
-Leasehold ownership is suitable for cases where there is a budget constraint; otherwise, freehold ownership is always desirable.
+Generally, the lease tenure is 99 years and above in most cases.
+Freehold refers to ownership of the property and the land on which the property has been built.
+Freehold ownership is relatively better regarding clarity on ownership, flexibility in selling the property, and availing mortgage loans compared to leasehold ownership.
+Leasehold ownership is suitable for cases with a budget constraint; otherwise, freehold ownership is always desirable.

 Recommended Articles